ehabmohamed/TidyData/README.md

----
-title: "Human Activity Recognition Analysis using R"
+# Human Activity Recognition Analysis using R
-author: "Ehab Mohamed"
-date: "14 August 2015"
-output: html_document
----

 This guide explains the different code parts in the **run_analusis.R** script.

 ## Using the dplyr library